ELLIPSECT: A surface brightness analysis tool for GALFIT 3: EllipSect

 \subsubsection{Sky computation}

 An incorrect sky background estimation can lead to inaccurate surface brightness model parameters, especially the S\'ersic index.
-An appropriate strategy is determining the sky background and fixing it during model fitting.
-This reduces the number of free parameters and prevents parameter degeneracy.
+An appropriate strategy is to determine and fix the sky background during model fitting, thereby reducing the number of free parameters and preventing parameter degeneracy.

-{\texttt{EllipSect}} provides two methods for computing the sky background: The Sky gradient method and the random box method.
-These methods are not used to estimate the photometric variables discussed above.
-Instead, they enable a comparison with the sky value computed by \texttt{GALFIT 3}, allowing the user to decide whether to refine the model using the newly derived sky value from {\texttt{EllipSect}}.
+\texttt{EllipSect} provides two methods for computing the sky background: the sky gradient method and the random box method. \texttt{GALFIT 3} does not include these two methods; therefore, by comparing the results, the user decides whether to retain the model or refine it by using the newly derived sky value from \texttt{EllipSect}.

-\textbf{Sky gradient method}.
-This method follows \citet{barden12}.
+\textbf{Sky gradient method}: This method follows \citet{barden12}.
 In this approach, {\texttt{EllipSect}} constructs concentric rings using the same angular parameters and ellipticity employed for the elliptical sectors described in \ref{algo}.
-The user specifies the ring width, and {\texttt{EllipSect}} enlarges the rings' major axes outward from the galaxy's center.
-A mask file is used to exclude undesired pixels.
-Optionally, {\texttt{EllipSect}} can remove the top $80\%$ and bottom $20\%$ of sky values in each ring.
-Finally, it computes the gradient based on the mean sky values of each ring.
+The user specifies the ring width and {\texttt{EllipSect}} enlarges the rings' major axes outward from the galaxy's center. {\texttt{EllipSect}} can remove the top $80\%$ and bottom $20\%$ of sky values in each ring; however, the user can also specify a mask file to exclude undesired pixels.
+Finally, {\texttt{EllipSect}} computes the gradient from the mean sky values of each ring.

 A negative gradient arises in the galaxy's inner regions because the central counts exceed those in the outskirts.
 Beyond this zone, the gradient fluctuates randomly between positive and negative values (see Figure 5 in \citet{barden12}). {\texttt{EllipSect}} generates a fit image with sky rings to illustrate this gradient.
 It begins calculating the gradient from an initial radius and stops when it becomes positive for the second time, following the recommendation by \citet{barden12}.
 At that point, {\texttt{EllipSect}} returns the sky value determined for this radius.
 Figure \ref{fig:simple} shows an example of an elliptical ring used to compute the sky.